openebs-archive/openebs-docs/docs/tasks_volumeprovisioning.md

 ---
 ------

-## Specify volume size
+## Specifying Volume Size

-## Specify number of  replicas
+## Specifying Number of Replicas

-## Increase  number of  Jiva replicas
+## Increasing Number of Jiva Replicas

-Following steps has to be performed for increasing number of replicas.If current no.of replica is 3, then expansion of Jiva replica count is online activity.
-It is recommended to perform the change with no load on the volume if current replica  count is 1.
+The following procedure must be performed for increasing number of replicas.
+You can scale up the Jiva replica online, if the current replica count is 2 or more.
+OpenEBS recommends you to perform the change with no load on the volume if current replica count is 1.

-**Step1:** Get the current  Jiva replica count  using below command
+1. Get the current  Jiva replica count using the following command.

 ```
 kubectl get deploy
 ```

-Output of above command will be like as below.
-From this example, it is showing that current Jiva replica count is 1.
+The following output is displayed.
+In this example, it shows that current Jiva replica count is 1.

 ```
 NAME                                            DESIRED   CURRENT   UP-TO-DATE   AVAILABLE   AGE